SAP-samples/teched2022-DA264/exercises/ex1/README.md

 # Hands-on - Part 1 (Discover, Prepare, and Enrich)

 As a Business Analyst, you want to discover, understand, and gain insight into your data.
-After accessing various data, profiling them and reviewing the profiling results you will be able to add a glossary term to a column in your dataset as well as provide a rating and comment on the dataset.
+After accessing various data, profiling the data, and reviewing the profiling results you will be able to add a glossary term, with custom attributes, to a column in your dataset as well as provide a rating and comment on the dataset.

 In this exercise, you will discover and interact with various connected systems, upload a dataset, profile the data, rate dataset, create a relationship with data and a glossary term